 Homework

-Mathematics homework is made up on small manageable tasks, set once per week and should take around 30-40 minutes at KS3 and up to an hour at KS4.
+Mathematics homework is made up of small manageable tasks, set once per week and should take around 30-40 minutes at KS3 and up to an hour at KS4.
 We recommend spreading the tasks out and completing them across the week to improve retention. www.sparxmaths.com is the online platform we use to set these tasks.
 Pupils are set specific, targeted questions to ensure each individual is stretched and challenged.
 Class teachers will feedback to pupils during their lessons and address any misconceptions that are identified from pupils’ home learning.

 Assessment